mlempp/Project_PeopleAnalytics/README.md

 ________________________________________________________
 #EDA#

-I start with an simple exploratory data anylsis.
+I start with a simple exploratory data analysis.

 1. Check the datatypes ad if we have missing data in the dataset.

 2. Transform the attrition to a numerical value (1 Yes, 0 No) and drop some features (Over18, EmployeeCount, StandardHours).

-3. Make exploatory plots.
+3. Make exploratory plots.

 Summary:
 - Turnover is 16.12 %, and with that relatively high.
-- The longer in the company/older the the unlikely the leave.
+- The longer in the company/older, the  unlikely the leave.
 - The following features lead to higher attrition:
 	BusinessTravel              Travel_Frequently
 	Department                  Sales
-	EducationField              Technical Degreee, Human Resource, Marketing
+	EducationField              Technical Degree, Human Resource, Marketing
 	Gender                      Male
-	JobRole                     Laboratory Technician, Sales Representataive, Human Rersources MaritalStatus               Single
+	JobRole                     Laboratory Technician, Sales Representative, Human Resources MaritalStatus               Single
 	OverTime                    Yes

-4. Transform the categories to numericals
+4. Transform the categories to numerical.
 5. Check the correlation across the different features.

 Summary: